 Vicissitudes, alterations and repairs, 1700 to 1860

 Davenant was succeeded in 1681 by Dr William Payne, a latitudinarian, fellow of the Royal Society and leading Whig among London clergy who was keen to embrace dissenters.
 The living was reduced by the loss of Wapping from the parish in 1694, and the liturgical politics of Whitechapel changed dramatically in 1697 with the appointment of the Rev. Richard Welton, a high- church Tory and Jacobite.
 Welton attacked Nonconformity and spurned the area’s recent Huguenot immigrants: ‘This set of rabble are the very offal of the earth, who cannot be content to be safe here from that justice and beggary from which they fled, and to be fattened on what belongs to the poor of our own land to grow rich at our expense, but must needs rob us of our religion too.’
 16 He made beautifying alterations, moving the font and altering pews, oversaw the casting of six new bells by Phelps’s local foundry in 1709, and attracted high-profile controversy in 1713 when he placed a painting of the Last Supper by John Fellowes in the church as an altarpiece.
 Judas was prominently represented as a likeness of Bishop White Kennett, an antagonist of Welton’s.
 Through the Bishop of London, Kennett saw to the altarpiece’s removal in 1714.
 The same phase of works included an organ by Christopher Schreider, perhaps also the west gallery in which it stood.
 The organ case was later described as ‘carved and gilt, with carved oak trusses and gilt cherubim, surmounted by four richly-carved and gilt figures’ 17 The gallery front sported a finely carved wood panel depicting King David playing the harp flanked by musical instruments.
 This survives close by in the church of St Botolph Aldgate.
 Refusing to swear loyalty to the Hanoverian succession, Welton was deprived of his position in 1715.
-Where Fellowes's painting had been figures of Moses and Aaron were thereafter placed.
-A square window above was given a painted glory.
+Figures of Moses and Aaron were thereafter placed flanking where Fellowes’s altarpiece had been.
+A square window above, seemingly with painted glass, was surmounted by a painted glory, rays of light representing the Holy Spirit.
 18